What is joint aspiration?

 is done using a needle and syringe.
 This is often done to relieve swelling or to get

 fluid for analysis to diagnose a joint disorder or problem.
-It is done with a local
+It may be done with a

 Joint aspiration is most often done on the knee.
 But fluid can also be removed from

 other joints.
 These include the hip, ankle, shoulder, elbow, and wrist joints.

 Other related procedures may be used to help diagnose joint problems.
 These include

 X-ray, bone scan, MRI, CT scan, arthroscopy, and arthrography.

 Why might I need a joint aspiration?